skylerto/Software-Testing/a4/doc/03-slices.md

 }
 ```

-For this particular investigation we will statically and dynamically slice all A-defs and P-uses. **NOTE** For the duration of this section we will omit code comments and the method's declaration and outermost brackets for the brevity's sake.
+For this particular investigation we will statically and dynamically slice all A-defs and P-uses. **NOTE:** For the duration of this section we will omit code comments and the method's declaration and outermost brackets for the brevity's sake.

 ## A-defs

 A-defs, or assignment definitions are variable definitions created through assignments (e.g. `variable = value`).
-Within the `getNValue` method we find two assignment definitions, one for `String freq`.
+Within the `getNValue` method we find two assignment definitions, one for `String freq`, and one for `int i2`.

+**NOTE:** For each of the following dynamic slices as well as forward slices, we slice to the end of the method.
+For backwards-slices we slice from the assignment to the beginning of the method.

 ### String Freq